Close

-Fortunately, you can still pursue compensation for your injuries in Texas even if you were partially at fault in the accident.
-Texas allows car accident victims to recover compensation, but their damages will be reduced proportionately to the percentage they are to blame for the accident.
+You can still pursue compensation for your injuries in Texas, even if you were partially at fault in the accident.
+Texas allows car accident victims to recover compensation, but their damages may be reduced proportionately to the percentage they are to blame for the accident.
 If one driver is found to be 50% or more at fault for causing the accident, they will be prevented from recovering compensation.
+Remember, the other driver must have evidence to back up their claims that you somehow contributed to the car accident.
+If they lack evidence, or their evidence is not strong, the court might determine you are not responsible, and your damages may remain intact.

-Contact The Queenan Law Firm, P.C. at (817) 476-1797 for a free case consultation with our Texas car accident attorneys.
+Contact The Queenan Law Firm at (817) 476-1797 for a free case review from our Dallas car accident attorneys.

 What Happens If Both Drivers Are at Fault for a Car Accident in Texas?